 Lake Erie provides some of the best Walleye fishing in the world and now is the time to plan to catch the big one.
 During the month of June, J&P Charters offers half day and full day fishing trips from Leamington, with trips on a well-equipped boat that are ideal for both beginners and experts.
 The Chatham-Kent area has ten different fishing charters to choose from and the Grand River offers a myriad of fishing options.

 Get Planning: Make Time for a Perfect Paddle

 Ontario’s Southwest offers fantastic paddling close to home with excellent opportunities for spotting wildlife.
-Long Point Eco-Adventures and Grand Experiences offer four and five-hour guided paddles on Big Creek, known as the Canadian Amazon.
+Long Point Eco-Adventures offer guided paddles on Big Creek, known as the Canadian Amazon.
 You might see some of the 200 bird species that use the area during the spring migration, or wait until June to find the turtles nesting in the marshes.
 The Grand River, a designated Canadian Heritage River, is the place for a day of kayaking.
 Rent your kayak at Grand River Marina.
 Watch for bald eagles, beavers, deer and various falcons while you explore.
 For the really adventurous, you can paddle the entire Thames River through the heart of Ontario's Southwest just like the Happy Camper Kevin Callan did.
 Windsor Adventure Inc. offers a guided paddle and hike at Peche Island, one of Windsor’s hidden gems.